Mortal Kombat (2021 film): Development

 In 1997, Robin Shou's original Mortal Kombat contract was a three-picture deal, and Threshold Entertainment's production on a second sequel was initially scheduled to commence shortly after the release of Annihilation, but it was shelved due to Annihilation's poor reception and disappointing box-office performance.
-Attempts to produce a third film since then have remained stuck in development hell with numerous script rewrites and storyline, cast, and crew changes.
+Attempts to produce a third film since then were stuck in development hell with numerous script rewrites and storyline, cast, and crew changes.
 A November 2001 poll on the official Mortal Kombat website hosted by Threshold asked fans which characters they believed would die in the third movie.
 The 2005 destruction of New Orleans by Hurricane Katrina greatly affected one of the film's planned shooting locations.
 In June 2009, a bankruptcy court lawsuit saw Lawrence Kasanoff suing Midway Games while mentioning that a third film was in the works.
 Warner Bros.
 Pictures (which became the parent of New Line Cinema in 2008, after over a decade of both operating as separate divisions of Time Warner) ended up purchasing most of Midway's assets, including Mortal Kombat.

 In 2010, director Kevin Tancharoen released an eight-minute short film titled Mortal Kombat: Rebirth, made as a pitch to Warner Bros.
 Pictures of a reboot of the Mortal Kombat film franchise.
 In September 2011, New Line Cinema and Warner Bros. announced that Tancharoen was hired to direct a new feature-length film from a screenplay by Mortal Kombat: Rebirth writer Oren Uziel, with the intention of aiming for an R rating.
 Shooting was expected to begin in March 2012 with a budget projected at between $40–50 million and a release date of 2013.
 However, the project was ultimately delayed due to budget constraints, and Tancharoen began working on the second season of the web series Mortal Kombat: Legacy until problems with the film had been sorted out, but he quit the film production in October 2013.